 Protecting Your Torso While Biking

 Now, let’s talk about the upper part of your body, and how to protect yourself from the sun.
-The different styles of shirts, jerseys and jackets are important.
+The different styles of shirts, jerseys, and jackets are important.
 The different kinds of cycling call for different fitting and wearing garments.

 As you are choosing your “kit” be sure you chose with sun protection in mind.
 The hours the sun is shining on your back or your shoulders add up quickly.
 Protecting your skin with garments made of protective fabrics is especially important.

 Besides needing fabrics that help your body stay cool and allow sweat to evaporate, you need to block the sun.
-Then you need to protect your torso from road rash in a fall.

 That is all quite a challenge and why the new UPF fabrics can be such a good thing for you and your effort to keep your skin healthy.
 The colors and styles are designed with specific activities in mind.
 You can protect yourself as well as stay safe while looking good!

 Sleeve guards for your arms are a good investment.
 Choose a sun blocking fabric and color that allows air through.
-Sleeve guards would allow a short while of getting some sun, them protecting your arms from too much sun.

 Neck gaiters and sleeve guards are good for those who only ride during the cooler times of the day when the sun isn’t so high.
 Even though you have sunscreen, you will need extra protection.
 For me, they mean less sunscreen application.
 I appreciate that.

 You as a more active cyclist will know what parts of you are getting too much sun.
-Protect yourself and check out the availability of well designed and attractive sun blocking clothing.
-Your skin will be healthier and you will look better with healthy skin.
+Protect yourself and check out the availability of well-designed and attractive sun blocking clothing.

-Sunscreen or Sunblock?
-Sun Protection While Cycling
+Sunscreen or Sunblock While Cycling

 What Will You Do?